6 medjool dates (soaked in 2 tbs of boiling water – do not drain)

 Juice and zest of 2 lemons

 1/3 cup of liquid drained from cooked chickpeas , chilled (or you can use the can brine, just be mindful of added salt)

-1/2 cup of rice malt syrup/other sugar
+1/2 cup of rice malt syrup or coconut sugar

-1 Teaspoon vanilla extract
+1 Teaspoon vanilla paste

 - Make the pie crust: Combine your ingredients in a blended and blend until smooth.
 Place in pie tray in the fridge while you make the filling.